Arturo Sosa: Priestly ministry

-Sosa has held a number of positions in various universities.
+Sosa has held a number of academic appointments.
 He was a professor and member of the Council of the foundation for the Andrés Bello Catholic University, and rector of the Catholic University of Tachira, both Jesuit universities.
 He was also the Chair of Contemporary Political Theory and the Department of Social Change at the Faculty of Social Sciences in Venezuela.
 He published a number of works, mainly about the history and politics of Venezuela.
 He was also coordinator of the social apostolate and director of Centro Gumilla in Venezuela, a centre of research and social action for the Jesuits in Venezuela, as well as editor-in-chief of Revista SIC magazine for Catholic social ethics and politics from 1976 to 1996.
 In 2004, he was professor of Venezuelan political thinking at the Catholic University of Tachira and was invited to Georgetown University Center for Latin American Studies as a visiting professor to give a lecture.

 Between 1996 and 2004, Sosa was Provincial Superior of the Jesuits in Venezuela.
 During the 35th General Congregation in 2008, he was appointed Counselor General by then-Superior General Adolfo Nicolás.
 In 2014, he joined the General Curia of the Society of Jesus in Rome as Delegate for Interprovincial Roman Houses of the Society of Jesus in Rome, which include institutions such as the Pontifical Gregorian University, the Pontifical Biblical Institute, the Pontifical Oriental Institute, the Vatican Observatory, and La Civiltà Cattolica.

 Sosa speaks Spanish, Italian and English, and understands French.